web-platform-tests/wpt/docs/test-format-guidelines.md

 {% endraw %}

 would be replaced by the fully qualified domain name of the `www` subdomain.
-Ports are also avaliable on a per-protocol basis e.g.
+Ports are also available on a per-protocol basis e.g.

 {% raw %}
     {{ports[ws][0]}}